A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 As I mentioned earlier, females get attached to one person, specifically.
 Therefore, they are more likely to excel in personal protection.

-Female Dobies mature at quite a young age.
+Female Dobies mature at a very young age.
 Hence, they can start safeguarding their owner earlier than males.
-You’ll find them more agile and more suspicious towards strangers.
+You’ll find them more agile and suspicious of strangers.

 Relationship Differences in Doberman Pinscher Male vs. Female